PhD (Policy, Administration and Social Sciences Education), The University of Hong Kong

 - Assistant Curator II, Museum

-History of Education; State, Identity and Education Policy and Practice; Museography and Museum Education; Ethnography and Education
+History of Education; State, Identity and Education Policy and Practice; Museography and Museum Education

 - Subject Instruction I (LS);